-Miami Beach is making it easier for locals and visitors to hit the shores and explore other destinations by launching a free commuter water taxi service that connects the city with downtown Miami.
+Miami Beach is making it easier for locals and visitors to hit the shores and explore other destinations with a free, commuter-based water taxi service that connects the city with downtown Miami.

-After a successful run among tens of thousands of Art Basel attendees for two straight years, City Commission voted to approve an agreement with Water Taxi of Fort Lauderdale LLC to operate a permanent route.
+After a successful run among tens of thousands of Art Basel attendees for two straight years, the Water Taxi of Miami Beach, LLC will operate a permanent route.
 It aims to help to ease traffic congestion and provide an efficient mode of transit.

-Set to begin on January 20, 2026, the 40-foot vessels will run Monday through Friday between Venetian Marina & Yacht Club (Downtown Miami) and Maurice Gibb Memorial Park (Sunset Harbour).
-A press release notes that the service will not initially operate on weekends.
+Officially launching this week, the 40-foot vessels will run Monday through Friday between Venetian Marina & Yacht Club (downtown Miami) and Maurice Gibb Memorial Park (Sunset Harbour).

 Here is the schedule: